 Here is a quick guide on how you can sign up, create and launch your podcast on Hubhopper Studio in a jiffy.
 Starting your podcast with Hubhopper is very simple.
 First, you will need to create an account on Hubhopper Studio.

-If you are already a podcaster and wish to switch your podcast hosting to Hubhopper studio, click here to know-how.
+If you are already a podcaster and wish to switch/migrate your podcast hosting to Hubhopper studio, click here to know-how.

 Design Podcast Cover Art